 Semester 2 Theoretical Approaches to Genocide and Mass Violence The Psychology of Violence The Social Mechanism of Violence The Legacies of the Holocaust on the Development of Democracy in EU (elective)

-Semester 3 Transitional Justice: Reconciliation, Retribution and Co-existence (elective) Teaching of the Holocaust and other Genocides (elective) Internship (elective) Master Degree Project
+Semester 3 Transitional Justice: Reconciliation, Retribution and Co-existence (elective) Teaching the Holocaust and other Genocides (elective) Internship (elective) Master's Degree Project

 The programme will provide you with empirical knowledge and theoretical insights based on state of the art research and pedagogy in the field of Holocaust and genocide Studies.
 A variety of international organisations actively seek students equipped with such knowledge and analytical skills.
 These include: UN organisations, the European Union and Council of Europe, governmental ministries including defence and foreign services, and a wide variety of international NGOs, such as Amnesty International, Save the Children, Human Rights Watch, IDEA, etc. Museums and other institutions of commemoration are also potential employers.
 In Sweden, institutions such as UD, SIDA, Forum for Living History and others are potential future workplaces for holders of this Master’s degree.